PetterTech/YouTubeStuff/README.md

 # YouTubeStuff

+This repo has been discontinued.
+I will be using [PetterTech/DemoStuff](https://github.com/PetterTech/DemoStuff) instead moving forward.

 Code used in my youtube videoes is mostly stored here.
 Go nuts, but also do subscribe on the [Youtube](https://www.youtube.com/channel/UCQI_069-AC_iU8Tw9nP-a3A)